rjury-sumo/sumo-public-content/apps/credits_usage_summary/readme.md

 save the file

 ### 2. Import the credits_usage_summary_app.json from step 1 into your account.
+- run the query in create_view.sumo to create 1 row in the view.
+If the view does not exist import of the app will fail.
+- run the query create_lookup.sumo to create the lookup table.
+If this does not exist the import will fail.

 ### 3. (optional) Create a storage estimate in the view
 Review your account page and determine typical daily numbers for storage for logs (contiuous/frequent/CSE) and infrequent.
 In the Views folder open the credits_usage_storage_estimated and credits_usage_storage_estimated_backfill searches and modify these to match your typical daily estimate: